mixu/siobench/readme.md

 - Limit bench runtime by total CPU time, not by peak usage
 - Recheck precision on getrusage

-Notes:
+Running:

+  node siobench.js [env]

+Before running:

+- Go to each folder in ./bench/*/ and run npm install to get the dependencies for that benchmark.
-- You need to raise the hard file limit in either: /etc/limits.conf or /etc/security/limits.conf Recommended limit is > 20,000.
+- Raise the hard file limit in either: /etc/limits.conf or /etc/security/limits.conf to around 32000
-- You need a lot of CPU cores to generate load.
+- Make sure you have sufficient CPU cores to generate load.
 For example, I was unable to generate enough load for the pure tcp server with 4 cores.
-When this happens, you system slows down and the number of connections no longer increases quickly
+When this happens, you system slows down and the number of connections no longer increases quickly.

-    sudo renice -n -19 -p